 Focus on content – instead of worrying about structure and design, you can put all your focus on the information you want to provide.

 Use various formats – not every job requires the same skill sets, so you can use different templates to cater for each job type (e.g. one for customer service, one for management, one for sales etc.)

 Choosing a Template

 When you open a new document, you are given the choice of using a blank document or selecting from a template.

-There are a wide range of templates available, from business reports to brochures, letters, calendars and invitations.
+There is a wide range of templates available, from business reports to brochures, letters, calendars and invitations.
 Among this selection are some great resume templates.
 They’re perfect to use as they look professional and they’re eye-catching.

-1. Open a new document
+1. Open a new document.

-2. From the suggested search, select ‘Resumes and Cover Letters’
+2. From the suggested search, select ‘Resumes and Cover Letters.’

-3. Here, you can browse a great range of resumes and letters (if you want to narrow your search, you can type ‘resumes’ into the search bar)
+3. Here, you can browse a great range of resumes and letters (if you want to narrow your search, you can type ‘resumes’ into the search bar).